ledat1205/road-to-msc/datlt/Grokking/CPU Branch Prediction.md

 3. Control flow instructions: instructions that direct the CPU to execute instructions in a different order. `JMP`, `BEQ` (branch).
 These instructions are usually translated from conditional statements such as `if` or `while` conditionals.

 High Level Language -> Assembly code -> Machine code

+**Single Cycle Processors**
+These are processors that execute 1 instruction per cycle, each cycle requires some constant amount of time, regardless of how complicated your instruction is

+Slowest instruction has to be able to finish what its doing, meaning that the machine has to operate at the speed of the slowest instruction.